-The installation of the MIC4 ignition controller is implemented on a fixed bracket, e. g. on a wall near the engine, for the Light Duty or Heavy Duty Version.
-Install the Panel Mount Version in a suitable control cabinet.
-Use the included rubber vibration dampers and the ground strap for all three versions.
+The installation of the MIC5 ignition controller is implemented on a fixed bracket e. g. on a wall near the engine.
+Use the included rubber vibration dampers and the ground strap.
 The installation location of the controller must be selected so that the distance to the pickups installed on the engine ensures a reliable signal transmission to the ignition controller, and so that there is adequate space for maintenance and repair work.
 The mechanical specifications must always be complied with (refer to Mechanical Data on page 20).
 The ground strap serves to ground the ignition controller and must be used accordingly.
 Ensure a flawless electrical connection for this purpose.

 Installation locations where strong vibrations or extreme ambient temperatures are present are not permissible and result in the warranty being voided.
-The permissible temperature ranges are:

-- Panel Mount Version: -20 °C (-4 °F) to +50 °C (+122 °F) - Light Duty Version: -40 °C (-40 °F) to +60 °C (+140 °F) - Heavy Duty Version: -40 °C (-40 °F) to +70 °C (+158 °F) To ensure sufficient cooling through the cooling body, the Heavy Duty Version must be mounted so that the vanes of the cooling body are vertical and the hot air can escape upwards unimpeded.
+The permitted temperature range is - 40 °C (-40 °F) to +60 °C (+140 °F).
+To ensure sufficient cooling through the cooling body, the device must be mounted so that the vanes of the cooling body are vertical and the hot air can escape upwards unimpeded.